Skip to content

 Data is a string containing the data that was printed to a terminal in a given frame.
 It has to be valid, UTF-8 encoded JSON string as described in JSON RFC section 2.5, with all non-printable Unicode codepoints encoded as \uXXXX.

-For example, frame [5.4321, "foo\rbar\u0007..."] means there was 5 seconds of inactivity between previous printing and printing of foo\rbar\u0007....
+For example, frame [5.4321, "foo\rbar\u0007..."] means there was 5 seconds of inactivity between previous output and foo\rbar\u0007....